nvidia-holoscan/holoscan-sdk/examples/video_replayer/README.md

 # Video Replayer

 Minimal example to demonstrate the use of the video stream replayer operator to load video from disk.

-The video frames need to have been converted to a gxf entity format, as shown [here](../../scripts/README.md#convert_video_to_gxf_entitiespy).
+The video frames need to have been converted to a gxf entity format to use as input.
+You can use the `convert_video_to_gxf_entities.py` script installed in `/opt/nvidia/holoscan/bin` or available [on GitHub](https://github.com/nvidia-holoscan/holoscan-sdk/tree/main/scripts#convert_video_to_gxf_entitiespy) (tensors will be loaded on the GPU).

 > Note: Support for H264 stream support is in progress and can be found on [HoloHub](https://nvidia-holoscan.github.io/holohub)